egandro/ha-setup/README.md

 ## Install HACS

-- This is a super cool community repository of Plugins / Drivers
+- This is a super cool community repository.
+It contains add-ons, plugins, drivers, ...
 - https://hacs.xyz/docs/installation/installation
 - Please install the "SSH & Web Terminal" in the Supervisor section of this document
 - SSH into HA